 Immunity is the power that protects us from bacteria, diseases and all pathogenic organisms in our environment.
 To make sure your immune system is strong enough to protect you, you need to take care of it.
 The best way to do this is through a healthy and well-balanced diet.
-The presence of healthy foods rich in vitamins, minerals and antioxidants in your diet, such as fruits, vegetables and whole grains, seeds and nuts, is essential for healthy immune system.
+The presence of healthy foods rich in vitamins, minerals and antioxidants in your diet, such as fruits, vegetables and whole grains, seeds and nuts, is essential for a healthy immune system.
 It is especially important when heading into cold and flu season.

 Below are some of the best foods that you should include in your diet to provide your body with all the necessary nutrients needed for a strong immune system.

-2. Spinach – Spinach is great for your overall health.
+Spinach is great for your overall health.
 It contains many essential nutrients such as vitamin C and vitamin E, antioxidants and digestion-regulating fiber.
 They all benefit the immune system.
 And as with red peppers and oranges, high levels of vitamin C in spinach help to prevent common colds and help reduce symptoms of sickness.

-3. Garlic – is a common home remedy for the prevention of colds and other illness.
+It is a common home remedy for the prevention of colds and other illnesses.
 Regularly eating garlic may help prevent the common cold or the flu, but you don’t have to eat garlic all year round.
 It is better to eat it from time to time and during winter months.
 Garlic can help with a variety of problems like heart disease, high cholesterol, colds and flu.
 Garlic contains compounds that help the immune system fight germs.
 The main active ingredient in garlic is allicin – which is released when you cut it and gives garlic its distinctive smell and taste because the allicin contains sulfur.
 And if you do get sick, eating garlic can reduce the severity of your symptoms and also can help you recover faster.
 By eating 2-3 garlic cloves per day, you can get all the benefits of it.

 But in case you are like me and don’t like the smell of garlic, there is another way to increase your garlic intake – by taking a supplement.
 Garlic supplements can found in different types – powdered garlic, garlic extract and garlic oil.
 Supplement doses range from 600 to 1,200 mg per day, so be careful and stick to the recommendations.